fouranswer/fouranswer.github.io/_pages/about.md

 [Link](http://dx.doi.org/10.5302/J.ICROS.2015.15.9022) / [Youtube](https://youtu.be/sAeBIzgzT4A)

 ## Hobby

 ### Ball & Nature

-- 풋살, 축구, 등산, 캠핑
+- Football, Mountain climbing, Camping

-### Game (Playstation)
+### Game(Playstation)

-Armored core, Dark soul, Elden ring, Horizon, Monster Hunter, GTA....
+- Armored core, Dark soul, Elden ring, Horizon, Monster Hunter, GTA....

 ## Work Life

-- 무생물을 생물처럼!
+- To ask the right question is harder than to answer it.
-- 모르는 건 물어보자
+- Don't sit too long
-- 조금 늦어도, 내 인생에는 늦은 건 아님
+- Let's talk often

-- 할 거면 제대로 하자
+## Pros and Cons

-- 너무 오래 앉아있지말자
+Attitude of listening

-- 대화를 자주 하자
+Spend a lot of time understanding the principles

 ## Other links